 Tickets will only be available via online booking and cannot be purchased at our Booking Office.

 Tickets are currently available to book until the 30th September.

 The individual compartments in our heritage carriages will help to maintain social distancing on the train.
 Each compartment seats up to 6 passengers, and additional dividers have been installed between seating bays.

 Ticket prices start from £50 per compartment, which includes the fare for 2 adults.
 Tickets for each additional adult cost £25, while the fare for each child will be £1.
+Child tickets are for those 15 years or younger, those aged 16 year or older will qualify as an adult ticket.
 NOTE: there is a maximum of 6 people per compartment.